cf-control/cf-control/README.md

 ##### [HINT - DEFAULT VALUES FOR SOME PARAMS]

 To reduce the number of the program parameters `api`, `organization` and `space`, there is a property file [cf_control.properties](cloud.foundry.cli/src/main/resources/cf_control.properties) that defines default values for the <code>get</code> command.
-For the <code>diff/apply</code> commands, the paramters can be fetched from the given YAML file.
+For the <code>diff/apply</code> commands, the paramters can be fetched from the target section of the given YAML file.

 So the default values are defined in the cf_control.properties file: